cricehomelab/loginforapplication/README.md

    - Added a way to view notes that have been stored in the database.
      - Make sure user's can't see other user's data.
 Based on how the information is queried, users cannot see each other's data.
    - Adding functionality to edit and delete notes.
+7. Added a help section for once the user is logged in with commands they can use.

 Currently, working on:
-- adding more notation to my most recent edits.
+Looking into the best way to convert this to a GUI.
+Will likely spin that off in a separate repo.

 next steps:

-2. Put some rules around password creation, currently a password like "123456" is considered valid.
+1Put some rules around password creation, currently a password like "123456" is considered valid.
 I would like to add standard requirements like requiring capitals, lowercase, numbers and symbols in the password generation or asking for the user to enter a different password that fulfils the requirements.
-3. Migrate this to a GUI framework, with either TKinter or PyQT5.
+2Migrate this to a GUI framework, with either TKinter or PyQT5.
-4. Add a help section for once the user is logged in with commands they can use.